jandroav/my-day/README.md

 ### FAQ

-#### Q: How do I set up Jira OAuth?
+#### Q: How do I set up Jira authentication?
-A: Follow the [Jira OAuth Setup](#jira-oauth-setup) section.
-You'll need to create an OAuth app in Atlassian Developer Console.
+A: Follow the [Jira API Token Setup](#jira-api-token-setup) section.
+You'll need to create an API token in your Atlassian account.

 #### Q: Can I use this with Jira Server (on-premises)?
-A: Currently, my-day only supports Jira Cloud with OAuth 2.0.
+A: Currently, my-day only supports Jira Cloud with API token authentication.
 Jira Server support is planned for future releases.

 #### Q: How do I add custom projects?
 A: Edit your config file or use environment variables: